geddy/geddy-passport/README.md

 # Geddy-Passport

+## DEPRECATION NOTICE
+**Geddy is no longer actively maintained, and therefore it is not recommended to be used for any new projects.**

 Geddy provides built-in authentication which integrates with [Passport](http://passportjs.org/) to allow auth against either local accounts or third-party social services like Facebook and Twitter.